lavalink-devs/youtube-source/README.md

       - WEB

     # You can configure individual clients with the following.
-    # Any options or clients left unspecified will use their default values,
+    # Any options or clients left unspecified will use their default values
-    # which enables everything for all clients.
+    # for those individual clients.
     # Client configurations will ONLY take effect if the client is registered above,
     # otherwise they are ignored.
     # ---------------- WARNING ----------------